indico/indico/doc/guides/AdminGuide/AdminGuide.rst

 Users
 -----

-From the *Users and Groups* option you can control and modify any of the user accounts and groups.
+The *Users and Groups* option allows you to control and modify any of the users accounds and groups.

 --------------